 The Koufonisia Islands lend themselves to water sports such as surfboarding.
 Pori is preferred among surfers for training as well as the beach of Platia Pounda.

 Each year on the last Saturday in June locals and visitors get together in the habor of Pano Koufonisi in order to celebrate the ‘feast of the fisherman’ with fresh, delicious seafood and wine offered to everyone present.
 At this beautiful festival the local musicians build an exciting atmosphere combined with the sublime spectacle of dancing groups both from Koufonisia but also from other islands participating.
 Finally, through common effort they stir up people and involve everyone in dancing and celebrating.

 The “Fisherman’s Feast” at Koufonisia started many years ago as a result of the abundance of fish in the area and the enthusiasm of the locals with the coming of spring and the first visitors.
 So “…dance, dance, do not grieve the shoes, they will rest the hours you sleep…” like the old island song so nicely encourages us.

 Don’t miss it!

-Built in 1852.
+The old house was built in 1852.
 From 1890 to 1930 it functioned as a primary school.
 In 1996 it became one of the most popular café-bars in Koufonisia.
-In an ambient environment with rock music you can enjoy delicious crepes, sophisticated cocktails while playing board games or chatting with the friendly owners.
-You’ll find it on the cobbled main street of the village.
+In an ambient environment with rock music you can enjoy delicious crepes, and cocktails while playing board games or chatting with the friendly owners.
+You’ll find it on the cobbled main street of Chora.
 It has wireless internet.
-As mentioned above each year from May until late September it is hosting a photo exhibition from Dreamy Shoots (www.dreamyshoots.com)
+Each year from May until late September it is hosting a photo exhibition.

 Open 18:00 to 3:30 all year round